By Karishma Joshi

 Beautifully capturing Ashoka’s place in history, in ‘The Outline of History’, historian HG Wells writes “In the history of the world there have been thousands of kings and emperors who called themselves “their highnesses,” “their majesties”, “their exalted majesties”, and so on.
 They shone for a brief moment, and as quickly disappeared.
 But Ashoka shines and shines brightly like a bright star, even unto this day.

 King Ashoka earned his glowing place in history because of the enormous change in his outlook after the Kalinga War, when he became a devout Buddhist.
 His beliefs made for a peaceful, prosperous kingdom with a ruler truly committed to the well-being of every individual in the kingdom.

 Ashoka’s Early Years

 Ashoka’s early years in no way predicted the illustrious ruler he would go on to become.
-He was born in 304BCE to Mauryan King, Bindusara and Queen Devi Dharma, the daughter of a Brahmin priest.
+He was born in 304BCE to Mauryan King, Bindusara, and Queen Devi Dharma, the daughter of a Brahmin priest.
 As a child, Ashoka quickly drew attention to himself thanks to his skills as a soldier and a scholar.

-In early adulthood, King Bindusara appointed him as the governor of Avanti and sent him on a military campaign to fight an uprising in the Takshashila province, which he quickly supressed.
+In early adulthood, King Bindusara appointed him as the governor of Avanti and sent him on a military campaign to fight an uprising in the Takshashila province, which he quickly suppressed.
 Jealous and insecure of his continuous successes, his siblings and half-brother convinced the King to send Ashoka into exile.